qsnake/gpaw/doc/exercises/surface/surface.rst

 -------------

 Run the work_function.py_ script and estimate the work function for a Al(100) surface.
+A typical experimental value for the work function of the Al(100) surface is 4.20 eV.
-Try to do the slab calculation with periodic boundary conditions in all three direction, and run the script again.
+Try to do the slab calculation with periodic boundary conditions in all three directions, and run the script again.
+How does this affect the Fermi level and the average potential?

 .. _work_function.py : wiki:SVN:examples/surface/work_function.py